ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 </code-example>

 The `loadMovies$` effect returns a new observable in case an error occurs while fetching movies.
 The inner observable handles any errors or completions and returns a new observable so that the outer stream does not die.
-You still use the `catchError` operator to handle error events, but the empty observable returns an observable of a new action that is dispatched to the `Store`.
+You still use the `catchError` operator to handle error events, but return an observable of a new action that is dispatched to the `Store`.

 ## Registering root effects